aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 In the four following sections, I will show you how I added each of these four types of links.

+> Note: Github pages uses Github Flavored Markdown which is a flavor of markdown with additional syntax for code highlighting.

 ## Added global navigation links in the layout file

 Next, in the `_layouts/default.html` file, I added anchor tags just after the opening `<main>` tag as shown below: